History of development

 I started the election process a year before the campaign itself, and it was a very interesting and important time for me.
 Having won the election in the Vinnytsia Oblast’s 16th district, where my main opponent was Oleksii Poroshenko, the father of the future Ukrainian President Petro Poroshenko, I became a Member of the Ukrainian Parliament after a tense contest.
 A new, interesting and fruitful period of my life began.

 The experience of working in a public administration system was invaluable.
-I was able to see for myself from the inside, not from newspaper articles or TV reports, how the government system is organized and how the society functions; I could draw my own conclusions regarding the state of national political ideology, rules and conditions of life in the country.
+I was able to see for myself from the inside, not from newspaper articles or TV reports, how the government system is organized and how the society functions; I could draw my own conclusions regarding the state of national political ideology, rules, and conditions of life in the country.
 As a person always striving to build efficient, successfully growing systems, I was eager to find answers to these questions: What’s wrong in our country?
 Why there is no cooperation among all sources of power, between the society, public officials and businesses?
-Why our governance is not efficient enough?
+Why our government is not efficient enough?

 Through the prism of this practice, I began to understand what today has become an open problem: our society is split into fragments – public authorities, businesses and common people called, in Viktor Yushchenko’s words, “little Ukrainians”.
 But there are no “little people”, as there are no “big” ones.